aelvan/Imager-Craft/README.md

 *Default: `2`*
 Defines the PNG compression level.
 PNG compression is always lossless, so this setting doesn't have any effect on quality.
 It only affects speed and filesize.
 A lower value means faster compression, but bigger filesizes.
 A value of 0 means "no compression", which is the preferred setting if you're doing any post optimizations of png images (with Optipng or TinyPNG).

+### webpQuality [int]
+*Default: `80`*
+Defines the WEBP compression level.
+Higher values equals better quality and bigger filesizes.

+### webpImagickOptions [array]
+*Default: `array()`*
+Additional options you want to pass to Imagick when creating webp files.
+See [the ImageMagick documentation](http://www.imagemagick.org/script/webp.php) for possible options (although, all are not supported by Imagick).

+Example on how to use it in config files:

+    'webpImagickOptions' => array(
+        'lossless' => 'true',
+        'method' => '5',
+    ),

+Example on how to use it in your template code:

+    {% set webpImage = craft.imager.transformImage(image, { width: 500, format: 'webp', webpImagickOptions: { lossless: 'true', method: '1' } }) %}

+### useCwebp [bool]
+*Default: `false`*
+If you don't have support for webp in the image driver you're using (GD or Imagick), you can set this to `true` to use the cwebp command line tool instead. cwebp needs to be installed on the server, but is available on most linux distros.

+When using cwebp, Imager will first create a temprary, high quality, transformed image in the source format (jpeg, png or gif), and then convert this to webp.
+Since this results in two images being created for each transformed image, the operation is a bit slower (~15-20%) than using the image driver directly.

+### cwebpPath [string]
+*Default: `/usr/bin/cwebp`*
+Path to the cwebp binary.

+### cwebpOptions [string]
+*Default: ``*
+Options to pass o the cwebp binary (use `cwebp -longhelp` to see available options).
+Quality (-q) is automatically added based on `webpQuality`.

 ### interlace [bool|string]
 *Default: `false`*
 *Allowed values: `false`, `true` (`'line'`), `'none'`, `'line'`, `'plane'`, `'partition'`*